MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/creating-an-extension.md

 The extension model for Microsoft Edge does not support JavaScript Promises.
 Instead, use callbacks.
 For more examples of using callbacks in an extension, take a look at the  [Quick Print][GithubMicrosoftEdgeExtensionsDemosQuickPrint] and [Text Swap][GithubMicrosoftEdgeExtensionsDemosTextSwap] demos.

-Walk through the [Quick Print][GithubMicrosoftEdgeExtensionsDemosQuickPrint] example in the video below.
+Walk through the [Quick Print][GithubMicrosoftEdgeExtensionsDemosQuickPrint] example in the following video.

 > [!VIDEO https://channel9.msdn.com/Blogs/One-Dev-Minute/Adding-a-Background-Script-to-you-Edge-Extension/player]